WaywardWizard/asyncpg/README.md

 ## Minimal requirements

 - PostgreSQL 9.x (if you want to have support for JSONB types, you need PostgreSQL 9.4 at least)
-- Nim language compiler 0.14.2
+- Nim language compiler 2.0.0 or newer

 ## Documentation